Lawn Feed That Actually Works

 Hello and welcome to DIY Gardening’s guide to lawn feed.

-My name is Daniel Woodley, and I’m a keen gardener who enjoys tending to his lawn and making the neighbours jealous 😉
+My name is Daniel Woodley, and I’m a keen gardener with a long history in landscaping, I also enjoy tending to my lawn and making the neighbours jealous 😉

 Over the years, I’ve learnt how to grow and maintain a lush, green, healthy lawn, and on this page, I’ll show you which products I like and why I use them.

-By choosing the right lawn feed, you can make a noticeable difference to your lawn; it will be healthier with fewer gaps for moss and weeds to grow, it will look greener and will feel soft under your feet.
+By choosing the right lawn feed, you can make a noticeable difference to your lawn; it will be healthier with fewer gaps for moss and weeds to grow, it will look greener, and it will feel soft under your feet.

-Here are the 5 lawn feed products I recommend:
+Here are the 5 lawn feed products I recommend, I have used all of them in the last 3 years:

-- This is the best “instant hit” lawn feed for quick results (Check price on Amazon).
+- Best “instant hit” lawn fertiliser (Check price on Amazon).

-Each lawn feed has its pros and cons, and you don’t need to buy each one, just choose a product that best suits your garden your preferences.
+Each lawn feed has its pros and cons, and you don’t need to buy each one, I usually have one or two in my shed at any one time.

 Personally, I’m trying to move away from chemical-laden products.
 I have had success with organic products, so the concentrated seaweed lawn feed is currently my preferred choice, but it might not be the best product for you, so explore all 5 of my recommendations below: